cloudflare/workers-sdk/.changeset/cyan-cherries-stare.md

 "wrangler": patch
 ---

-fix: Publish error when no upstream Worker existed
+fix: Publish error when deploying new Workers

-Add a try/catch when checking when the worker was last deployed The check was failing when a Worker had never been deployed, causing deployments of new Workers to fail.
+This fix adds a try/catch when checking when the Worker was last deployed.

+The check was failing when a Worker had never been deployed, causing deployments of new Workers to fail.

 fixes #1824